 - Attend adviser workshops and any other workshops relevant for your organization.

 - Challenge members to set high goals, then support them in their efforts.

 - Be a facilitator of creativity and innovation for the organization.

 - Most importantly, be a caring individual with a real interest in and concern for students and their growth.

-It is the position of the Office of Student Life of Northern Kentucky University that all student organizations support the interest of the University by:
+It is the position of the Office of Student Engagement that all student organizations support the interest of the University by: